It’s Breast Cancer Awareness Month — Do You Know What to Look For?

-Breast cancer is the top cancer among women: In 2015, it killed over half a million people around the world, according to the World Health Organization.
-Emmy-winning actress Julia Louis-Dreyfus just recently announced she was diagnosed with the disease.
-Yet in Avon’s survey of 19,000 women, only 42 percent felt confident they would be able to recognize changes to their breasts that could indicate breast cancer, though 72 percent of those same respondents said they look for changes.
+Breast cancer is the top cancer among women, according to the American Cancer Society.
+Yet in Avon's survey of 19,000 women, only 42 percent felt confident they would be able to recognize changes to their breasts that could indicate breast cancer, though 72 percent of those same respondents said they look for changes.

 - Age: Most breast cancer cases are diagnosed after age 50.

 - Genetic mutations: Inherited changes to genes like BRCA1 and BRCA2 may lead to higher risk for both breast and ovarian cancer.